How To Combat Depression

 The Signs of Depression

 Depression manifests in various ways, and its symptoms can be both physical and emotional.
 Feelings of persistent sadness, hopelessness, and emptiness are common indicators.
 You might experience a loss of interest or pleasure in activities that once brought joy, this is known as anhedonia.
-Concentration and decision-making may become difficult, leading to decreased productivity.
-Changes in appetite, sleep disturbances, and unexplained physical aches are also associated with depression.

 Depression Through a Holistic Perspective